 Olympic skating is arguably one of the most challenging and stressful sports.
 All the years and hours of practice all come down to landing the perfect jumps and twirls all on a tiny little blade.
 It is not hard to understand how enthusiasm for the sport is essential.
 I was definitely gaining more clarity.

 Enthusiasm = Joy

 This Christmas I experienced the final piece of the puzzle on enthusiasm’s power.
 As my in-laws gathered to share presents, the energy from several of my nieces and nephews was palpable.
 My youngest nephew in particular was absolutely overflowing with enthusiasm.
-He had taken pictures of the gifts he had gotten from his parents and Santa (although he is now in sixth grade it is clear he still wants to still believe in Christmas magic), and he proudly shared with me the photos of the loot.
-Afterward he spontaneously broke into a happy dance.
+He had taken pictures of the gifts he had gotten from his parents and Santa (although he is now in sixth grade it is clear he still wants to believe in Christmas magic), and he proudly shared the photos of the loot.
+Afterward, he spontaneously broke into a happy dance.
 His excitement was so contagious that a feeling of total joy washed over me.
 With every gift he opened, the joy and love just kept spreading.
 By the end of the night, I was finally able to really understand what Tennessee Williams meant.